WojciechMatuszewski/programming-notes/web/react/react-18.md

 ### React Server Components

+Before you learn anything about how they work, you should know that **this is a spec rather than a technology**.
+It just so happens that Next.js is the first meta-framework to implement it.

+---

 Here you **stream non-interactive HTML code from the server to the client**.
 This is **similar to `getServerSideProps` in Next.js**, but it is **NOT the same**.
 The main difference between _React Server Components_ and `getServerSideProps` are.

 - With `getServerSideProps` you could create components that were interactive.
 That is not possible with _React Server Components_.